apache/calcite/README.md

 * Rules to push down as many operations as possible to JDBC back-end (i.e. generate SQL)
-* Cascading adapter
 * Easy API to register optimizer rules
 * Easy API to register calling conventions
-* Make it easier to implement RelNode.explain by building on super.
 * Make 'guaranteed' a constructor parameter to ConverterRule.
 (It's too easy to forget.)
 * RelOptRule.convert should check whether there is a subset of desired